QubitPi/management-blogs/docs/_posts/2020-08-29-springboot.md

 > ⚠️ The return type of `PersonWithNumVehicles.getVehicleCount()` must be `int` because it is calculated using SQL `COUNT()` function.
 Using other types, such as `Long` will silently fail the query.

+> ⚠️ The projection aliases (`AS ssn`, `AS name`, ..) are required in order to map the columns from DB results to the
+> corresponding getters of the projection bean

 ### [`@Query`](https://www.baeldung.com/spring-data-jpa-query)

 Spring Data provides many ways to define a query that we can execute.
 One of these is the` @Query` annotation.
 In this